Rhialto/MegaPET/README.md

 POSSIBLE FUTURE WORK
 --------------------
 - The method that QNice uses to copy data to and from the disk drive's internal track buffer should be made faster.
 Currently it can take more than 20 ms which caused time-outs in the FDC.
 This has a workaround but it slows down the drive.
+- When there is an expansion board which can support an external RS-232 port, the ACIA can be added to the SuperPET.
+If the M2M framework supports this too.
+- Similar for an extra numerical keypad: the keyboard could be improved.
 - Supply the disk unit with a track buffer for each drive, instead of a shared one.
 - Turbo mode, with 2x, 4x CPU speed.
 Probably won't speed up VIA timers and the disk unit.
 May also be tricky for the 6809.